thriveweb/sailinginparadise/content/boatTours/2019-05-28-sunset-city-lights-cruise.md

   - image: https://ucarecdn.com/b3b551a1-34a1-440c-a8e1-fe62fc790aed/-/preview/-/enhance/34/
   - image: https://ucarecdn.com/7ba15080-d97b-4046-b1fd-7ec0a700c195/-/preview/-/enhance/33/
 contentColumnTitle: Sundowners on the water...
-contentColumn: Join us for a cruise of the Gold Coast Broadwater aboard our beautiful Seawind 1050 Sailing Catamaran.
-With no more than 30 guests on board, this sunset cruise is laid back, relaxed and fun.
-The skipper will drop in some local knowledge for those who are interested.
-Guests can relax on the foredeck, inside the main cabin, or on a comfy bean bag to the sounds of some very cool tunes and enjoy a few drinks.
-We curate an intimate cruise experience with a social atmosphere.
-Our vessel ‘Spirit of Gwonda’ is often joined by wild bottle-nose dolphins as they come in search of their evening meal and being nice and close to the water gets you nice and close to the dolphins if they decide to join your cruise.
-You will enjoy one complimentary glass of sparkling wine, beer or soft drink and nibbles and further drinks can be purchased on board at only $5 per drink.
+contentColumn: >-
+  Join us for a cruise of the Gold Coast Broadwater aboard a beautiful sailing catamaran

+  Twilight is a beautiful time on the water, and our sunset charters are the perfect way to create the ultimate romantic date night, entertain clients or celebrate a special birthday or life event.

+  You’ll enjoy the sunset, lazing on the front deck and then be treated to the stunning Gold Coast city skyline lit up after dark on your return voyage to the marina.
 accordionSection:
   accordion:
     - dropdownContent: >-